This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 • In a 5-quart saucepan, whisk 2 cups milk, heavy cream, corn syrup, brown sugar, bacon grease, and salt.
 Set over medium heat.
 As a precautionary note, the brown sugar will cause the mixture to boil over if it is heated too quickly and boiled at too high of a temperature.
 Watch closely and whisk often.

-• Whisk together the cornstarch and reserved 2 tablespoons milk until smooth.
+• While the mixture is heating, in a separate bowl, whisk together the cornstarch and reserved 2 tablespoons milk until smooth.
 Set by the saucepan.

 • As the mixture comes to a low boil, whisk to ensure all the sugar is dissolving.
 Allow to boil slowly for 2 minutes.